vermont42/Podcasts/README.md

 * Average Length: 1:53:50

 ### Consult
-* An interview podcast about iOS and Mac software development specifically concerning the world of consultants – those who build apps for others.
+* Description: An interview podcast about iOS and Mac software development specifically concerning the world of consultants – those who build apps for others.
 Content includes a mix of topical episodes and interviews with consultants and other developers.
 * Website: http://consultpodcast.com/
 * Feed: http://consultpodcast.com/Feed
 * Twitter: [@davekopec](https://twitter.com/davekopec)